A Characterization of Uniquely Representable Graphs: Conclusion

 \section{Conclusion}

-Motivated by our observations on finite metric spaces, we have defined uniquely representable graphs as well as graphs that bound their representations from below and from above.
-These graph-classes have been characterized in Theorem \ref{Tunique1} and Theorem \ref{Tunique2}.
-In particular, we have shown that the uniquely representable graphs are exactly the block graphs and pointed out that this result generalizes an interesting remark of Dress (Proposition \ref{Pdress}).
+Motivated by our observations on finite metric spaces, we have defined the class of uniquely representable graphs and the class of graphs that bound their representations from below and from above.
+These graph-classes have been characterized in Theorem \ref{Tunique1} and Theorem \ref{Tunique2} in both the metric and the almost-metric sense.
+In particular, we have shown that the uniquely representable graphs are exactly the block graphs and pointed out that this result generalizes an interesting remark of Dress about trees (Proposition \ref{Pdress}).

-Lastly, we would like to mention an open problem on graph representability that can be subject to future research.
+Lastly, we would like to mention two open problems on graph representability that can be potential subjects of future research.
 By definition, uniquely representable graphs have the minimum number of representations.
-We are also interested in the other extreme, the maximum number of representations that a connected graph of order $n$ can have and the corresponding extremal graphs.
-We conjecture the following.
+One may also be interested in the other extreme.

+\begin{prb} What is the maximum number of metric/almost-metric representations of a graph on $n$ vertices and which graphs realize that maximum? \end{prb} We conjecture the following.

-\begin{cnj} The number of representations of a graph of order $n$ is maximized by the balanced complete bipartite graph of order $n$. \end{cnj}
+\begin{cnj} The number of metric representations of a graph of order $n$ is maximized by the balanced complete bipartite graph of order $n$. \end{cnj}